MarkSnyderJNPR/AWS_Control_Tower_vSRX/README.md

 >> ###### vSRX instance
 >> Prior to traffic getting routed through the vSRX.
 The vSRX will need to be rebooted.
 Please stop and restart the vSRX prior to the next steps.

->> ###### General Use - Use the solution
+>> ###### General Use - Using the solution The Day-to-Day use
 >> With the setup portion and deployment complete.
 New child Organizational Units, when created will have all traffic routed back through the Security Infrastructure VPC.
 All AWS Security Control Policies that were created and Guard Rails as applied to the child Organizations.

 >>Ensure that the account that is being used for the next steps are being performed from a top organization account and is "NOT" the root account.
 Additionally this step "IS" performed at the root organization AND NOT at Security Infrastructure OU created from the prerequisites.

 >>> ###### Creating new child Organizational Units
->>>> From either Organizations or from Control Tower, create a new Child Organization.
+>>>> There are two methods for creating Organizational Units.
+From either Organizations or from Control Tower.
 In the example underneath, the Security Infrastructure VPC, is the organization "FORG" and any child organizational unit, are children who's traffic will flow through the Security VPC.
 The child OUs are sub1,sub2 and sub3 as examples.
->>>> ###### Using Control Tower to create the child OU
+>>>> ###### Method 1 - Using Control Tower to create the child OU
 >>>> For creating child Organizational units using Control Tower

 >>>> Create a new organization, from the Create resources "Create organization unit".